 Virtual Student Hours: M-F by appointment on Zoom.
-Please email 48 hours in advance to make an appointment M-F between 9 am - 5 pm EST. Use the Zoom Office Meetings:https://georgetown.zoom.us/j/93056467508
+Please email 48 hours in advance to make an appointment M-F between 9 am - 5 pm EST. Use the same Zoom link listed above.

 COURSE DESCRIPTION

 This six-week intensive beginning course devotes attention to the four skills of speaking, understanding, reading, and writing with a progression from greater emphasis on listening and speaking to a balance of all skills as the semester progresses.
 The course provides a first approach to the Italian language for absolute beginners.
 Aspects of Italian history, culture, and contemporary life are also introduced through readings, listening materials, videos and films and through the use of language technologies (like Canvas and other web tools).
 The general objectives are to provide students with basic tools for oral and written communication in Italian, but also to offer them the opportunity to learn about Italian culture and life and to reflect about intra and intercultural differences and similarities.